rsdavis/ParallelDiffuseInterface-PADI/README.md

 This kernel plugs into the larger code base which handles the parallelization, input/output, logging, error handling, etc.

 ## Install
-SimplePhaseField requires that both the MPI and HDF5 libraries be installed on the system.
+PADI requires that both the MPI and HDF5 libraries be installed on the system.
 Once these are installed, modify the Makefile so that the mpi and hdf5 variables contain the appropriate paths to these libraries.
 Run make.